foumart/AppleII.Project.template/README.md

-## BASIC project development setup for Apple II with emulator live-reload on localhost.
+## BASIC development setup for Apple II with emulator live-reload on localhost.

 ### Depends on AppleCommander-ac-1.9.0.jar to build DSK images.